RedisLabs/redislabs-docs/content/rs/clusters/configure/sync-clocks.md

 To synchronize the server clock, run the command that is appropriate for your operating system.

-Setting up NTP synchronization on each of the mentioned OS/version combinations by the default method. **Please replace the example of pool.ntp.org with the NTP server of your choice**.
+## Set up NTP synchronization

+To set up NTP synchronization, see the following sections for instructions for specific operating systems.

-**Ubuntu 18.04 & Ubuntu 20.04**
+### Ubuntu 18.04 and Ubuntu 20.04

 1. Install Chrony, a replacement for NTP: ```sudo apt install chrony```

 2. Edit the Chrony configuration file: ```sudo nano /etc/chrony/chrony.conf```

-3. Add server pool.ntp.org to the file and save.
+3. Add `server pool.ntp.org` to the file, replace `pool.ntp.org` with your own NTP server, then save.

 4. Restart the Chrony service: ```sudo systemctl restart chrony```

 5. Check the Chrony service status: ```sudo systemctl status chrony```

-For more details, refer to the official Ubuntu 20.04 documentation: [About time synchronisation | Ubuntu](https://ubuntu.com/server/docs/network-ntp)
+For more details, refer to the official [Ubuntu 20.04 documentation](https://ubuntu.com/server/docs/network-ntp).

-**RHEL 7**
+### RHEL 7

 1. Install Chrony, a replacement for NTP: ```sudo yum install chrony```

 2. Edit the Chrony configuration file: ```sudo nano /etc/chrony.conf```

-3. Add server pool.ntp.org to the file and save.
+3. Add `server pool.ntp.org` to the file, replace `pool.ntp.org` with your own NTP server, then save.

 4. Enable and start the Chrony service: ```sudo systemctl enable chronyd && sudo systemctl start chronyd```

-Check the Chrony service status: ```sudo systemctl status chronyd```
+5. Check the Chrony service status: ```sudo systemctl status chronyd```

-For more details, refer to the official [RHEL 7 documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony)
+For more details, refer to the official [RHEL 7 documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony).

-**RHEL 8 and RHEL 9**
+### RHEL 8 and RHEL 9

 1. Install Chrony, a replacement for NTP: ```sudo dnf install chrony```

 2. Edit the Chrony configuration file: ```sudo nano /etc/chrony.conf```

-3. Add server pool.ntp.org to the file and save.
+3. Add `server pool.ntp.org` to the file, replace `pool.ntp.org` with your own NTP server, then save.

 4. Enable and start the Chrony service: ```sudo systemctl enable chronyd && sudo systemctl start chronyd```

 5. Check the Chrony service status: ```sudo systemctl status chronyd```

-For more details, refer to the official [RHEL 8 and 9 documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_basic_system_settings/using-chrony-to-configure-ntp)
+For more details, refer to the official [RHEL 8 and 9 documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_basic_system_settings/using-chrony-to-configure-ntp).

-**Amazon Linux 2**
+### Amazon Linux 2

 1. Install Chrony, a replacement for NTP: ```sudo yum install chrony```

 2. Edit the Chrony configuration file: ```sudo nano /etc/chrony.conf```

-3. Add server pool.ntp.org to the file and save.
+3. Add `server pool.ntp.org` to the file, replace `pool.ntp.org` with your own NTP server, then save.

 4. Enable and start the Chrony service: ```sudo systemctl enable chronyd && sudo systemctl start chronyd```

 5. Check the Chrony service status: ```sudo systemctl status chronyd```

-For more details, refer to the official [Amazon Linux 2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)
+For more details, refer to the official [Amazon Linux 2 documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html).

-If you are using Active-Active databases, you must use [Network Time Service (ntpd)]({{< relref "/rs/databases/active-active/_index.md#network-time-service-ntp-or-chrony" >}}) to synchronize OS clocks consistent across clusters to handle conflict resolution according to the OS time.
+If you are using Active-Active databases, you must use [Network Time Service (ntpd)]({{< relref "/rs/databases/active-active/_index.md#network-time-service-ntp-or-chrony" >}}) to synchronize OS clocks consistently across clusters to handle conflict resolution according to the OS time.